Education and Examination Code

 Always consult your study counselor to make an assessment of your situation before taking a Leave of Absence.

-Students may annually file an appeal against the decision to impose binding conditions as well against the decision to refuse enrolment, by means of a substantiated request with the Institutional Appeals Committee.
+Students may annually file an appeal against the decision to impose binding conditions as well against the decision to refuse enrolment, by means of a substantiated request with the Institutional Appeals Committee as specified article 64).
 In exceptional circumstances, enrolment may still be granted.